Set device protection settings for Windows 10 PCs

 By default all settings are On.
 The following settings are available.

-See How do protection features in Microsoft 365 Business map to Intune settings for more information.
+For more information, see How do protection features in Microsoft 365 Business map to Intune settings.

 |Help protect PCs from viruses and other threats using Windows Defender Antivirus